-- Truth in Television: Vlad can't buy the Packers because "the Packers are owned by the city of Green Bay...won't sell them to me!"
+- Truth in Television: Vlad can't buy the Packers because "the Packers are owned by the city of Green Bay, and they won't sell them to me!"
 The Packers franchise is collectively owned by most of the population of Green Bay, and their original contract (which was grandfathered in and isn't allowed anymore) specifies that no single person can ever own more than 5 percent of the team and that the only way to change the ownership by-laws is to disband the team.

 - More like three: Mr. Lancer, Ms. Tettslaff, and Mr. Faluca.

 - Undeathly Pallor: Averted/played with: Danny's skin colour sometimes changes when he goes ghost, but to a healthy tan, not a sickly pale.

 - Untrusting Community: Danny had a serious public image problem through most of the series.
 This changes by the end, though - not only is his ghost half accepted as a hero, he has rabid fans.
 And plushies.